 Our flagship Creative Writing Course will appeal to anyone ready to embark on a serious writing project, or who has stalled in the process. it’s designed to teach all the skills you need to write a book, fiction or creative non-fiction, and to get you writing confidently in scenes.

-Start 12 October 2020 Johannesburg and 1 June Cape Town
+Start dates TBC Johannesburg and start today Cape Town

 COST R 7 950

 Payment plan available for South African residents.
 Please email us if you’d like to take advantage of this option.